Tejaswari2727/CRUD_app/README.md

-# PROJECT

-CRUD Application in PHP
+# CRUD Application in PHP

 This is a simple CRUD (Create, Read, Update, Delete) application built with PHP and MySQL.
 It allows users to manage a list of students, with functionalities to add, view, update, and delete student records.

 Features